Paper and pencil exams will not be administered this quarter.

 Code interviews are a live form of assessments in this course.
 Rather than evaluating only your submitted program code, we treat your submission as a starting point for a conversation.
 These interviews are designed to assess your fluency in programming concepts such as writing, reading, debugging, and communicating code.
 As a software engineer, articulating your ideas and decision-making is just as important as writing functional code.

 We will conduct three rounds of code interviews this quarter, corresponding to assignments HW3, HW6, and HW7.
 Interviews will be held within the three school days following each assignment’s initial deadline.
-For example, since the initial deadline for these assignments are on Wednesdays, then interviews will occur on Thursday, Friday, and the following Monday.
+For example, since the initial deadline for these assignments are on Fridays, then interviews will occur on Monday, Tuesday, and Wednesday of the following week.
 This timeline accommodates students who submit on time or by the late deadline.

 Interviews will primarily be conducted by TAs.
 During interview weeks, TAs will host additional in-person drop-in sessions to facilitate the process.
 Each interview will be brief—approximately 5 minutes and will be one-on-one.
 TAs will review your homework submission in advance and prepare one or two focused questions related to your submission.